JTCaldeira/JTCaldeira.github.io/_learning/prerequisites/3-sum-of-squares.md

 Now, **x**<sub>*n*</sub>, the *n*-th input value, is a vector with any amount of dimensions.
 We still use *y<sub>n</sub>* to refer to the real target value for the *n*-th sample.

-### Mean squared error
+### Mean Squared Error

-A popular variation of the sum of squares is called the "mean squared error".
+A popular variation of the sum of squares is called the "mean squared error", or MSE for short.

 <p align="center">
 	<img src="/img/learning/prerequisites/sum-of-squares/sum_of_squares_8.png"/>
 </p>

-As the name suggests, the mean squared error over all *N* data points returns the *mean* (or average) error.
+As the name suggests, the MSE over all *N* data points returns the *mean* (or average) error.

-### Error functions
+### Error Functions

 In mathematical optimization, a loss function, error function, or cost function, is a function that maps an event to its "cost" (a real number).
 In optimization, the goal is usually to *minimize a loss function*.
 In contrast, for a few particular domains, it is more common to instead try to *maximize an objective function* (also called reward function, utility function, etc.).
 We will however, only deal with the former, since it is *far* more common in the fields herein discussed.